WenxueCui/NL-CSNet-Pytorch/README.md

 # NL-CSNet-Pytorch

 Pytorch code for paper "Image Compressed Sensing Using Non-local Neural Network" TMM 2021.
+Note: this repo only shows the strategy of plugging the Non-local module (with non-local coupling loss constraint) into a simple CNN-based CS network (in the measurement domain and feature domain).
+For more details of the NL-CSNet atchitecture, please refer to the paper.

 ## Requirements and Dependencies